 Typical Max power consumption = 1560 Watts (This assumes full power, constant laser on.)
 If power costs $0.075/KWH in your area, it is costing $0.117/hour to operate the laser.
 Or, about 12 cents per hour, or 96 cents per eight hour day.
 (1560 x .075)/1000 = .117

 No, one laser does it all!
-Our Legend EXT, Helix, and Mini systems will engrave and cut most non-metallic materials, as well as engrave coated metals.
-(For information on what materials you can engrave and cut, see our materials section.)
-The laser can be set to engrave only, cut only or both.
-The laser knows what to engrave and what to cut based on line width, which is easily set.
+Our CO2 laser systems will engrave and cut most non-metallic materials, as well as engrave coated metals.
+For information on what materials you can engrave and cut, visit our Materials page.

 Investing in a new computer is a great way to make sure you’re getting the most out of your new laser equipment.
 Why?
 Because today’s software requires a lot of computer processing speed and memory to function properly.
 A good computer won’t make a huge difference in how your laser runs, but when compared to a slow computer it will save untold amounts of time and frustration setting up the artwork that you “print” to the laser.
 Many users do not purchase new computers for use with their new laser because their current computers are perfectly adequate.
 There’s no magical cut-off that makes a computer too slow.
 If you’re comfortable with the performance and speed of your current computer, there’s probably no reason to purchase another one.
 The following recommendations are just options to consider if a new computer is necessary.